 Birth of a Legend

+According to oral history, a Nangangatok is an invisible entity or spirit that knocks on doors often portrayed as disembodied hands.
 People are advised to peek through the windows first before opening doors because they might let the Nangangatok inside unknowingly.
-Since we can't see them, it's impossible to tell how many there actually were.
+After all, driving them away might even be harder than accidentally inviting this spirit into the home.
+Since we can't see them, it is impossible to tell how many there are.

 You should never say ‘who's there?'
 It's a Deathwish.
 Don’t you watch Scary Movies?